hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 1. **Average Agent First Response Time** (FRT)

-    AFRT is the average of first response times taken by the agent to send the first response to end users after a chat was assigned to the agent.
+    Average agent first response time is the average of first response times taken by the agent to send the first response to end users after a chat was assigned to the agent.
 Only the chats which were initiated by users during the selected time range will be taken into account.
-Chats may have been created anytime (inside and outside the selected time range).
-As we check this from chat assignment to agent till his first response to the chat.
+> Note: This metric does not include Queue Time for the chats

 2. **Average Queue Time** (RT)